 We understand that you may be unsure about what to tell your child about surgery.
 Here are some age-appropriate guidelines from our Child Life Specialists to help prepare both you and your child.

-Learn about the emergency departments that serve Children's National patients and their families.
+Learn about the emergency departments that serve Children’s National Hospital patients and their families.